pub async fn serve_fidl_iterator_from_stream<I>(

 is interrupted (client closes the channel or the task encounters a FIDL layer error).

-To use with a new protocol (e.g. PayloadIterator
+To use with a new protocol (e.g. PayloadIterator), in this crate:

 - implement